Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the Restrictive Trade Practices Law 1988, which governs all competition-related matters, including mergers, antitrust and restrictive arrangements.

-In addition, numerous sector-specific laws and regulations affect M&A transactions (eg, government licensing requirements for telecommunications, mining, essential infrastructure and power plants).
+In addition, numerous sector-specific laws and regulations affect M&A transactions (eg, government licensing requirements for encryption, dual-use technology, telecommunications, mining, essential infrastructure and power plants).
 These vary from one deal to another, depending on the nature of the assets that are being sold.

-Further, numerous Israeli companies have obtained financing from the National Authority for Technological Innovation (formerly known as the Office of the Chief Scientist) pursuant to the Encouragement of Research and Development Law 1984, which sets certain restrictions for such companies on the transfer of technology and production outside Israel.
+Further, numerous Israeli companies have obtained financing from the Israel Innovation Authority (formerly known as the Office of the Chief Scientist) pursuant to the Encouragement of Research and Development Law 1984, which sets certain restrictions for such companies on the transfer of technology and production outside Israel.

 How is the M&A market regulated?